hossam-mahmoudatta/DBMS-SHELL-PROJECT/README.md

 ## Project Structure 🪜
 The project is structured in the following manner:

-### Entry Point 🚦
-- **`mainMenu.sh`**: You can run the application by running this file!

-### Script APIs 📃
-Each operation is encapsulated in its own script file to enhance organization and maintainability:

 - **Main Menu APIs**
   - `mainMenu.sh`
   - `createDataBase.sh`